CROSS-Net: Region-Agnostic Taxi-Demand Prediction Using Feature Disentanglement: Evaluation

+Ada-STGCN~\cite{yao2023transfer} is a graph-based transfer learning model that applies adversarial domain adaptation to learn domain-invariant node embeddings across source and target cities, which are subsequently used to model spatio-temporal dynamics.
+ST-DAN\cite{wang2021spatio} is Spatial-temporal knowledge transfer via deep adaptation networks, which is a domain adaptation method that adopts the STGCN model to learn the source and target representations and reduces the domain discrepancy by minimizing the MMD (Maximum Mean Discrepancy) loss.
+MMD is a statistical measure of the distance between two data distributions; reducing MMD encourages the model to produce similar feature distributions across cities, thereby preventing the learned representations from overfitting to region-specific patterns.

-Figure \ref{fig:double_dataset_leave_one_out} illustrates the performance of the proposed approach in comparison to the existing approaches.
-The results demonstrate the effectiveness of the proposed approach and its ability to achieve an accuracy of 80.2\%.
+Fig.~\ref{fig:double_dataset_leave_one_out} illustrates the performance of \sys \ in comparison to the existing approaches.
+The results demonstrate the effectiveness of \sys \ and its ability to achieve an accuracy of 80.2\%.
 With this accuracy, it outperforms the existing methods by up to 28.6\%.
-Notably, our approach exhibits superiority even when compared to the current state-of-the-art techniques, i.e., MSNE and Node2Vec, by a minimum margin of 3.5\%.
-The success of our approach can be attributed to its unique capability to capture region-independent representations.
+Notably, our approach exhibits superiority even when compared to the current state-of-the-art techniques, i.e., MSNE, Node2Vec, and Ada-STGCN by a minimum margin of 3.5\%.
+Furthermore, our method consistently achieves higher prediction accuracy than ST-DAN, which is an MMD-based domain alignment approach, as observed in Fig.~\ref{fig:double_dataset_leave_one_out}.
+While ST-DAN encourages distribution alignment across regions, applying it to a single spatio-temporal view may lead to excessive alignment and limit the preservation of task-relevant regional characteristics.
+In contrast, \sys\ performs feature extraction by leveraging multi-view graph information and employs a framework based on VAE and adversarial learning to disentangle region-agnostic representations while preserving as much task-relevant information as possible.
+As a result, the model maintains high generalization performance even on unseen regions.
+The success of our approach can be attributed to its unique capability to capture region-agnostic representations.
 This feature allows our taxi demand prediction approach to generalize effectively to unseen regions.
 In contrast, other methods rely solely on neural networks and multi-view representational abilities, or they emphasize similarities between different regions.
 However, these approaches cannot ensure general representation and dependable cross-region performance.